junhopark/template-python-flask/README.md

-# Python - Flask Template Application
+# Python Flask Template Application for Heroku

-This is a template for a super simple (as simple as it can get) web application that utilizes the Python Flask framework.
+This is a template for a super simple (as simple as it can get) web application that utilizes the Python Flask framework and runs on Heroku.

 You can check out the live running version by going to: https://template-python-flask.herokuapp.com/